-- You must be a Cluster System Admin Host for OpenShift system administration. - You need the bootstrap node for the initial installation.
+- You need a Cluster Admin role for OpenShift system administration. - You need the bootstrap node for the initial installation.
 It can be converted into an OpenShift worker after initial deployment.

 To know about architecture, design choices, and deployment guidelines to use Cloudera Private Cloud Data Services with Dell EMC and Intel Infrastructure, and Cisco Intelligent Data Platform, see Dell EMC and Intel Infrastructure Guide for Cloudera Data Platform Private Cloud and Cisco Data Intelligence Platform on Cisco UCS C240 M5 with Cloudera Data Platform Private Cloud Plus Design Guide.